vabs22/atlysCLI/README.md

 ![Screenshot](getSupportedCountries.png)

+# Working
+- The tool first builds a map of supported countries by fetching the static file `_next/data/XvaaJjGr7B9FuCpjZo0q1/en-IN.json` from server.
+This enables the tool to know which countries are supported
+- When user makes a request, tool first checks if the country is supported
+- If so, it scrapes the web page of country's visa to get realtime ETA and price

 # Future Extensions
--> Currently this tool is fetching a static react file containing country related data.
+- Currently this tool is fetching a static react file containing country related data.
 This might not work after deployments on atlys.com.
 This can be extended to instead scrape the home page and derive list of countries supported

--> More visa related details can be scraped
+- More visa related details can be scraped